kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 domain for implementations that do not use GatewayClass).

-For objects that do _not_ have a `status.Conditions` field available (`Secret` is a good example), that object SHOULD instead have an annotation of `gateway.networking.k8s.io/PolicyAffected: true` (or with an implementation-specific domain prefix) added instead.
+For objects that do _not_ have a `status.Conditions` field available (`Secret` is a good example), that object SHOULD instead have a label of `gateway.networking.k8s.io/PolicyAffected: true` (or with an implementation-specific domain prefix) added instead.

-Because these Conditions or annotations are namespaced per-implementation, implementations SHOULD:
+Because these Conditions or labels are namespaced per-implementation, implementations SHOULD:

-- Add the Condition or annotation if an object is policy affected when it is not already present
+- Add the Condition or label if an object is policy affected when it is not already present
-- Remove the Condition or annotation when the last policy object stops referencing the targeted object.
+- Remove the Condition or label when the last policy object stops referencing the targeted object.

 ### Other Status designs